wifiknight45/whoAMiP/README.md

    ```bash
    sudo python3 whoAMiP.py
    ```
-   Note: Administrator privileges are required for port scanning (root or sudo).
+   Note: Administrator privileges are required for port scanning (e.g. root or sudo).

-3. Follow the on-screen output for gathered network information and security assessment results.
+3. Follow the on-screen output for gathered network info + SecAssess results.

 4. Export the results (optional):
-   - To save as CSV:
+   a) To save as CSV:
      ```bash
      python3 whoAMiP.py --output csv
      ```
-   - To save as TXT:
+   b) To save as TXT:
      ```bash
      python3 whoAMiP.py --output txt
      ```